top of page

 The smear that Nicky Hopkins in 1975 was "incapacitated" and "perpetually drunk" — a lazy slander spread by voices adjacent to the Grateful Dead scene — came, as such things always do, from those already shaped by the very world Hopkins refused to imitate.
 While the hangers-on were trading in murk, Hopkins was trading in brilliance, playing circles around their stories.
 In 1975 he was a pianist of full flame and full rigor, tearing through the era with clarity that mocked any chaos.
 If the hangers-on needed a scapegoat to deflect from Garcia's beginning heroin problems, they chose the wrong pianist — Hopkins didn’t just survive 1975, he defined its highest musical standard.

 The idea that Nicky was some sad British relic sleepwalking through sets is laughable when stacked against the albums he played on at that time: The Who by Numbers, George Harrison’s Extra Texture, Tommy (the film), Art Garfunkel’s Breakaway, Quicksilver’s Solid Silver, his own solo album.
 That's just one year — 1975.
-The following year he played on the Rolling Stones' Black and Blue, Bill Wyman's Stone Alone, and in 1977, Rod Stewart's Foot Loose & Fancy Free, as well as soundtracks and sessions with Harry Nilsson and Marc Bolan.
+The following year releases he played on included the Rolling Stones' Black and Blue, Bill Wyman's Stone Alone, and in 1977, Rod Stewart's Foot Loose & Fancy Free, as well as soundtracks and sessions with Harry Nilsson and Marc Bolan.
 He wasn't just "showing up" — he was shaping the emotional texture of platinum albums and live shows from Sideny to Buenos Aires with Joe Cocker, introduced on foreign stages to rapturous ovations as "rock pianist Nicky Hopkins."
-No one hires a ghost for a world tour or hands the keys of “Fool to Cry” to a liability.
-Hopkins wasn't sidelined; he was the secret spine of mid-70s rock.
+No one hires a trainwreck for a world tour or hands the keys of "Fool to Cry" to a liability.

 So where does this smear come from?
 Easy: it's provincialism, fear of fluency, a petty backlash against the man who didn't talk like them or play like them.
 His "thick English accent" — the xenophobic putdown which pops up like code in those dead-end rumors — was a shot at the difference.
 And they couldn't process that difference, let alone compete with it.
 They were desperate to make his elegance mean dysfunction, because otherwise they'd have to confront the fact that their own scene was something less than profound.

 Nicky certainly would have toured more if not for the Crohn's disease he battled since he was 19, but his drinking never edged Bonham's or Lennon's benders, or the Nilsson territory, and he was never a lesser musician for that.
-The myth that he staggered while the others soared is pure revisionist garbage — a sleight of hand by a small group that couldn't process the fact that he could drink and still play better than any of them.
-But this wasn't about alcohol.
-It wasn't even about music.
+The myth that he staggered while the others soared was a sleight of hand by a small group that couldn't process the fact that he could drink and still play better than any of them.
+But the heart of the matter had little to do with alcohol or even music.
 It was about ressentiment — old revenge of the mediocre on the excellent — described long ago by Nietzsche, cloaked in the moral panic of a scene scared of being outclassed.

-The thing is — Hopkins didn't throb or bleed.
-He came in with virtuosity that felt like power.
-And they mistook his brilliance for threat, his Englishness and lack or armor as an excuse to portray him as suspect.
+The thing is — Hopkins knew too much about what real life was like to throb, confess, or bleed.
+He came in with virtuosity and experience of life's darkest realities, which felt like power.
+And the Grateful Dead orbit mistook his brilliance for threat, his Englishness and lack or armor as an excuse to portray him as suspect.
 Even Nicky's stage anecdotes — small, oddball stories about cats or road moments — became "evidence" in their twisted folklore.
 But those stories were part of the ritual: a little surreal, a little sweet, a break in the wall between player and crowd.
 The exchanges were never hostile, never unruly — they were part of the ritual.
 In places like Queens, it wasn't even about Hopkins — it was about the regional code of the working-class Northeastern cities, where audiences saw themselves as participants, not observers, coming from traditions where you tested a performer, dared them to rise above it, saw yourself as part of the show.
 It was the local ethos: rough, theatrical.
 And Hopkins handled it just fine.
 Never cracked.
 Just kept playing.

 And it’s laughable to call what he did unstable when every other rock god of the era was monologuing on stage.
 Plant rambled about grapes, Zappa stitched entire sagas into solos, Jarrett stopped concerts to scold coughers.
 Hopkins told a story about a cat and they treated it like a nervous breakdown.
 Only because it didn't come with swagger.
 It came with that English vulnerability — unguarded, earnest.
 And that was what they couldn't stand.
 As if playing from the inside out was some kind of sin.

 In truth, musically, Hopkins was the least erratic man on those stages.
-He didn't come unglued because he was never glued up in the first place.
+You can't say he came unglued — simply because he was never glued up in the first place.
 And when he interacted with the audience, he did it almost shyly, with that strange English vulnerability.
 So when it didn’t conform to the expected register, the Dead’s self-appointed analysts pounced.
 He was punished for standing apart.
 For the way he felt.
 For the way he existed.
 For being brave enough to be utterly, unguardedly real.

 Photographs of him from that time can be found on the Grateful Dead website.
 Click through and you will see him: the alert, striking, sculpted face — sometimes in conversation, sometimes in private stillness, but always fiercely independent, with eyes that sometimes shine like child's, and sometimes hold the ache you wouldn’t know anything about without living through what he had.
 And, of course, there is gentleness which he gave without thinking, without protecting it.
 His face — marked with experience, and brilliance, and fatigue, and kindness — is glowing with life.